 During the third quarter of 2018, Wolfden Mt.
 Chase LLC entered into a Forest Management Agreement with Huber Resources Corp. to harvest select portions of the timber on the Property.
 As per the terms of the contract, Huber has developed a long term forest plan to harvest and sell select portions of the Property, in a sustainable manner, so as to protect the forest and maintain its timber value.
 A portion (20%) of the sales receipts are paid to Altius, on a regular basis, which is consistent with the terms of the Royalty Agreement.
-In 2018, the Corporation recorded net timber sales proceeds of \$368,928 (US\$ 284,849), that are net of 20% allocated to Altius as per the agreement (2017 - \$Nil).
+For the year ended December 31 2019, the Corporation recorded net timber sales proceeds of \$408,774 (US\$ 308,092), that are net of 20% allocated to Altius as per the agreement (2018 - \$368,928).
 These funds are not being placed in escrow and have been included in the working capital of the Corporation.

 Pursuant to the Royalty Agreement, Altius has a call right, conversion right and exchange right.
 Each is summarized below.
+As at December 31, 2019, Altius has not exercised any of these rights.